Buy - $79

 One common customer acquisition strategy for businesses with a lot of money to burn is to give plenty of incentives to new customers (e.g., steep discounts) and get them reliant on the service before slowly increasing costs.
 For businesses with smaller budgets, this may not be feasible at all.

 Regardless, your customer acquisition plan depends on you and your eventual goals.
 Make sure to devise a strategy that not only works tactically but helps you with future goals as well.
+Leveraging Data Warehouse Consulting can provide valuable insights into customer behavior, enhancing your acquisition strategies.

 6. Devise a Good Branding Strategy